 With regard to gender the survey is already showing up some interesting findings.
-The experience of the men and women was reasonably similar in many respects (men represented just 50% of the 2016 graduates surveyed).
-In the 2016 survey it was evident that men were more likely to be employed on a permanent, open ended contract on a full-time basis or be self-employed/freelance than women.
-When all income from employment was combined men were more likely than women to be in the highest earning categories in 2016.
-Furthermore, when the six years of surveys are combined women who did not work in architecture were more likely to state that they were prevented from working in architecture as a result of a 'lack of confidence' compared to men regardless of when they graduated.
-In the 2016 survey this figure was 35% for women compared to 11% for men.
-Therefore, gender may already be impacting on female respondents even at this early stage in their career.
+The experience of the men and women was reasonably similar in many respects (men represented just 45% of the 2017 graduates surveyed).
+In the 2017 survey and similarly to previous years, it was evident that men were more likely to be employed on a permanent, open ended contract on a full-time basis or be self-employed/freelance than women.
+When all income from employment was combined men were more likely than women to be in the highest earning categories in 2017.
+Furthermore, when the seven years of surveys are combined women who did not work in architecture were more likely to state that they were prevented from working in architecture as a result of a 'lack of confidence' compared to men regardless of when they graduated.